cibero42/Wifi-CTF/REPORT.md

 **(Renato)**

 ### 3.3.2.
 OPEN Clients
+As discussed earlier, the concept behind the Open Wi-Fi Network is to strategically mislead competitors in the "hack the flag" challenge by creating the illusion of significant activity within the network.
+This entails generating random traffic to attract attention effectively.

-The Bash script below generates random network activity to simulate typical user behavior in an open Wi-Fi environment.
-By sending various types of network requests such as pings, DNS queries, and HTTP requests to different destinations, it mimics the behavior of real network traffic.
-This simulated activity assists in evaluating the effectiveness of network security measures and identifying potential vulnerabilities in the open Wi-Fi configuration.
+A practical approach to achieve this goal involves developing a bash script designed to simulate genuine user interactions within an open Wi-Fi environment.
+This script generates diverse network activities to emulate typical user behaviors.
+By continuously initiating various types of network requests such as pings, DNS queries, and HTTP requests directed towards different destinations, it replicates the patterns observed in genuine network traffic.

 ```
 #!/bin/bash